Wandergluf/OAuth2.0_example/README.md

 * Supports automated reasoning or execution.

 ## Representation languages
 Early semantic parsers used highly domain-specific meaning representation languages, with later systems using more extensible languages like Prolog, lambda calculus, lambda dependancy-based compositional semantics (λ-DCS), SQL, Python, Java, and the Alexa Meaning Representation Language.
-Some work h
+Some work has used more exotic meaning representations, like query graph